 “Fuck,” said Percy as the Prospect slowly reversed, stirring the water behind them and pushing it forward along the hull.
 It washed outwards and under the nearby huts on either side where people had realized something was amiss and had come out to the platforms in front of their homes to watch.

-One local saw a stuck ship as an opportunity and polled his rickety craft full of fish up to the side of the Prospect.
+One local saw a stuck ship as an opportunity and poled his rickety craft full of fish up to the side of the Prospect.
 Hemi sent Cassandra down with a few coins to buy some.

 Moving backwards did get them off the bottom.
 As soon as Bastian reported they had some water under the keel again, they carefully forwarded the throttle to try to bring the Prospect to a dead stop, but it was impossible to have that much control over such a large vessel in such a tight space.
 The Prospect very slowly—but with much inertia—bumped into a cluster of huts, and the whole block of them leaned over against the push from the submarine with a sickening crack from below of the pylons supporting the huts.
 A surprising number of people poured out of the huts, cursing and gesturing towards the bridge of the Prospect in a variety of languages.
 The huts were well built and the pylons held, but the residents knew from the sound that deep structural damage had been done.
 Hemi was cognizant of the damage done to the foundations of the huts too, so he sent Cassandra down with more coins that she distributed among the residents until the cursing had mostly petered out.